 - How to Stabilize Scordatura Tunings.
 It can be difficult enough to tune a guitar in standard tuning, especially during a performance.
 Here is how to handle altered tunings.

-- Keeping Yourself on the Practicing Track.
+- A New Year's Resolution.
+Keeping Yourself on the Practicing Track.
 An inspirational essay to help you get on track with practicing the guitar every day.

 - Practice Goals.
 Practice smart.
 To get great results out of your classical guitar practicing routine, it must have focus.
 Here's how to set goals for every practice session.

 - Practicing in Altered Rhythms.
 Learn how Itzhak Perlman's accompanist practiced.
 Practicing In Altered Rhythms will turn your playing around!